Home/Learn/European Capitals

 Trace a roughly straight line from the Slovenian Alps down to the Aegean and the six successor capitals appear almost in order.
 Pristina (Kosovo) sits between Belgrade and Skopje, slightly east of the line.

-Three former Soviet republics.
-Russia is also eastern European geographically, but the UN places it in Asia in its geoscheme, so it does not appear in this 44-country count.
+Four former Soviet republics sit in this study group.
+Russia spans Europe and Asia, but its capital, population core, and UN regional placement are European, so Moscow appears in the Europe quiz.
 Ukraine's capital Kyiv has been spelled that way in English-language usage since around 2019, when the Ukrainian government formalised the romanisation directly from Ukrainian rather than via Russian transliteration.

 All 44 in your head?
 Test it on the 3D globe — Europe-only continent quiz, every capital.